ckihm/Martin-2-1-2-17/index.md

 ### Bridge

 The saddle is definitely not original.
 It is out of bone and has a compensation on the B string.
-I do also believe the bridge itself is not an original pyramid one.
 The pins look original.
-What do you think?

 ![Image](./images/bridge/IMG_20210416_220802.jpg)